 At Quintillion, protecting our equipment and data is a priority.
-We handle critical infrastructure, such as subsea fiber optic cables that provide internet to thousands of Alaskans and a satellite downlinking facility that harbors potentially sensitive data.
-Service interruptions, whether caused by a natural cause or malicious parties, can result in serious outcomes that threaten national security and even public safety.
+We handle critical infrastructure, such as subsea fiber optic cables that provide internet to thousands of Alaskans, as well as a satellite downlinking facility that harbors potentially sensitive data.
+Service interruptions, whether due to natural causes or malicious parties, can result in serious outcomes that threaten national security and even public safety.
+Therefore, Quintillion places the utmost importance on security.

 Quintillion’s Critical Infrastructure: Why Network Security Is Essential

-As Quintillion’s Chief Security Officer, Lance Dubsky is responsible for maintaining security for Quintillion’s infrastructure.
+Quintillion’s Chief Security Officer, Lance Dubsky, is responsible for maintaining security for Quintillion’s infrastructure.
 This includes personnel, physical, network, and cyber security.
 With over 30 years of IT and Security experience in the military, public, and private sector, his background was ideal for delivering Quintillion’s network security.

 “The past two years of the pandemic have taken a toll on families and businesses.
 Across America, many have suffered because of the isolation and limited access to information.
 When you live in the Arctic, you are already isolated, and communication can be a challenge.